Egypt Fast Facts

 May 26, 2012 - A runoff between Muslim Brotherhood candidate Mohamed Morsy and former Prime Minister Ahmed Shafik is the result of the two-day election.

-June 2, 2012 - Former President Mubarak is convicted of ordering the killing of protesters in 2011.
-He is immediately sentenced to life in prison, but seven months later, his conviction is overturned on technical grounds and a retrial is ordered.
+June 2, 2012 - Mubarak is convicted of ordering the killing of protesters in 2011.
+He is immediately sentenced to life in prison, but seven months later, his conviction is overturned on technical grounds, and a retrial is ordered.

 June 14, 2012 - The Egyptian parliament is declared invalid by the highest court in the land and is dissolved, and the military rulers take full legislative authority.
 A new constitution is promised within 24 hours, to be written by a 100-person assembly under the control of the Supreme Council of the Armed Forces.

-June 16-17, 2012 - Runoff presidential election between Muslim Brotherhood candidate Morsy and former Prime Minister Shafik.
+June 16-17, 2012 - Runoff presidential election between Muslim Brotherhood candidate Morsy and Shafik.

 June 24, 2012 - The five-member Supreme Presidential Elections Commission announces the winner of the runoff election is Muslim Brotherhood candidate Morsy.